 - In September, we study the banned book genre (as Banned Books Week falls in September).

-- In October, we study horror, mystery, and suspense (in keeping with Halloween).
+- During October, we study horror, mystery, and suspense (in keeping with Halloween).

 - In February, we analyze realistic fiction (as many realistic fiction novels feature elements of romance).